niemopen/niem-naming-design-rules/ndr6src.md

 * Knowledge graph representation: The RDF entailed by a NIEM message and its model is a knowledge graph.
 This representation allows NIEM data to be used in semantic web applications, linked data ecosystems, and AI-driven systems.

-Message designers and developers are not required to understand or work directly RDF.
+Message designers and developers are not required to understand or work directly with RDF.
 NIEM models, messages, and conformance rules are explained without reference to RDF or RDF concepts.
 NIEM messages can always be processed as ordinary XML or JSON data.
-However, with no additional effort, NIEM messages and models are automatically available as RDF as well, to the benefit of those who use semantic technologies.
+However, with no additional effort, NIEM messages and models are also available as RDF as well, for the benefit of those who use semantic technologies.

 ## 14.1 RDF interpretation of NIEM models